The "Security error occurred while attempting to save your changes" error, explained.

 The obvious next step is to log back into the portal, but you may be leaving yourself open for another surprise in a few minutes if you're working in multiple tabs.
 Your Session ID carries your access credentials for your browser.
 This ID tells our system who you are and what you're allowed to view.
 When your session gets terminated, your ID is made invalid and you lose your access.
 That's when the system kicks you out with the above messaging.

 In a multi-tab scenario, it's important to understand that the login page recycles every few minutes for security purposes.
 This causes your active session to be terminated each time it's refreshed.
 That means that if you're working in Tab1 but Tab2 is idling on the Log-In page, you'll get logged out of the system whenever Tab2 refreshes.
 In most cases, users will have an open tab on the Log-In page.
 When this happens, it's best to start over from a single Tab:

 - Close all extra browser tabs.

 - Navigate back to the portal and log in.
-Only one page should be accessing your implementation.
+Only one page should be accessed for your implementation.

 - Resume regular activity, including opening new tabs from the newly established session.